zdy023/MathTool/README.md

 System.out.println(exp.getValue());
 ```

- Class `Expression` always tries to parse the longest substring from start of a string consisting of neiboring punctuations as an operator.
+ Class `Expression` always tries to parse the longest substring from start of a string consisting of neighbouring punctuations as an operator.
 Sometimes several operators may confuse with each other, for example "|(" (`AbsoluteLeft`), "|" (`Or`), "(" (`LeftBracket`) may confuse.
-Remember to insert whitespace at proper position to avoid confusing and wrong parsing.
+Remember to insert white space at proper position to avoid confusing and wrong parsing.

  About the usage of `OperatorMapGenerator`, refer to [About `OperatorMapGenerator`].